 Cats like to sleep for many hours during the day, but when they’re awake, they need plenty of opportunities for exercise.
 This means making time to interact and play with them, especially if yours is an indoor cat.

 Providing a selection of different toys and bringing them out in weekly rotation will both prevent your cat from becoming bored and ensure that both their body and brains are given a fun work out.
 That being said, cats receive a lot of mental stimulation from interacting with their owners, so play sessions with you are key.

-Cats are clever animals and will enjoy activities like working out how a puzzle feeder works or hunting for hidden dry food at meal times.
-This type of activity can help to replicate the running, jumping, climbing, and stalking they would do in the wild.
+Cats are clever animals and will enjoy activities like working out how a puzzle feeder works or hunting for hidden dried food at meal times.
+This type of activity can help to replicate the running, jumping, climbing, and stalking they would do if they were outdoors.

 Cats have powerful, tightly controlled muscles.
-Access to a cat tree that’s tall enough for your cat to use fully stretched will also help them to strengthen their muscles and stay happy and healthy.
+Access to a cat tree that’s tall enough for your cat to use fully stretched will also help them to strengthen their muscles.